kounsaiswaroop/Jarvis-VoiceAssistant/README.md

 ## Support

-For support, email saiswaroopghadai@gmail.com or follow on Instagram.
+For support, email saiswaroopghadai@gmail.com or follow on X.